MiConnell/flexit-technical-interview-clone/flexlake/architecture.md

 _Bonus: describe how we might be able to host a data Platform as a Service (PaaS) where we host the data warehouse infrastructure and ELT processes._

+I threw together a small sample nextjs site as a potential frontend (assuming this is a separate product called 'flexlake') https://flexlake-n67b6bssl-miconnell.vercel.app/

 ### A high-level architecture would be something like:

 - a new customer signs up for an account